Changissnz/nu_merchant_principal/README.md

 calls to hasten due process for timelier results, or to delete or add elements of improvement to this system.
 Consistent use of mechanisms in the alliance's internal setting is a mark for monotonicity.
-Dichotomization between the internal setting (active representation of the alliance) and the external setting (other participants of the alliance, affected non-participants) is a balancing act, and results are advocated to be measurable along monotonicity metrics.
+Dichotomization between the workings of the internal setting (active representation of the alliance) and the external setting (other participants of the alliance, affected non-participants) is a balancing act, and results are advocated to be measurable along monotonicity metrics.
 "Monotonicity" is challengeable on the grounds of the lack of universal cause-and-effect; such lack is named "hypocritical" by opponents.